LinkedIn Jobs UX Concept

 Once I decided on the highlights format, I explored how I am going to allow the user to access the feature.

 Medium Fidelity prototype of Job Post Highlight Entry Point

-Placing the call to action for the feature where the feature lives helps the users establish a connection between the feature and the page's purpose.
+I decided to pursue Option E to help the users establish a connection between the feature and the page's purpose by placing the call to action for the feature where the feature lives.
 The use of the toggle signifies that a certain feature is turned on/off.
 I wanted the users to know that if they opted into see the Job Post Highlight, it will be shown in all the Job Posts that they explore.